braceio/localdev/README.md

 (like .dev) to localhost, and a reverse proxy that routes HTTP requests to your servers based on the configuration rules.

+Here's a little anecdote to clarify the process:

+> When you type "mysite.dev" into your browser, first your browser issues a
+> DNS query to your primary DNS server.
+If installed correctly, localdev says
+> "Yo, that server is on localhost".
+Then your browser is like, "word" and sends
+> an HTTP request to localhost port 80.
+Then localdev slides over and says
+> "Surprise!
+Me again.", and proxies the HTTP request to the destination server
+> according to the rules you defined.
+"Whatever," says your browser.

 The DNS is a lightweight server based on [devdns](https://github.com/colevscode/devdns).
 The reverse proxy is based on [quickproxy](https://github.com/colevscode/quickproxy), which is itself built on [Tornado](http://http://www.tornadoweb.org/).